 Choosing the right factoring company for your business

 The right factoring company can help to get rid of the frustration that comes with client payments (or the lack thereof) at the end of each month.
 According to an economic report released by Sage, late payments cost small and medium enterprises an estimated $3 trillion globally per year.
-According to the report, approximately 13% of all payments made by clients are considered ‘late’.
+According to the report, approximately 13% of all client payments are considered ‘late’.

-Invoice factoring is designed to prevent you from falling behind on your financial obligations.
+Invoice factoring can prevent you from falling behind on your financial obligations.
 Here’s how it works in a nutshell: the factoring company gives you a cash advance of up to 90% on the total amount payable on the invoices sent out to clients.
-Once the clients pay their invoices, the factoring company transfers the remainder of what is owed to your account, less a small fee.
+Once the clients pay their invoices, the factoring company transfers the remainder owed to your account, less a small fee.

 There is no doubt that invoice factoring promises business owners many benefits.
 However, it is essential to realize that not all factoring companies are created equal!
 Here are some tips for finding the perfect fit for your enterprise.

 Make sure the company offers whole ledger factoring instead of spot factoring